 Mexico Insurance through Mexican Insurance Store.com and Mexican Holidays

 Visiting Mexico during a given holiday allows visitors to immerse themselves in Mexican culture while learning about the meaning behind each holiday.
-Just as Americans celebrate New Year’s Day on January 1st; so does Mexico.
-Afterwards, preparations are mad to celebrate many religious holidays later that month.
-Día de Los Santos Reyes, celebrated on January 6th, recognizes the journey of the three kings in the Bible.
-To commemorate this experience, Mexicans give gifts on this day, and not on Christmas Day.
-Don’t be surprised if your hotel leaves you a special gift in your room, as this is the reason why.
+For example, just as Americans celebrate New Year’s Day on January 1st, so does Mexico.
+Afterward, preparations are made to celebrate many religious holidays later that month.
+For example, Día de Los Santos Reyes celebrated on January 6th, recognizes the three kings’ journey in the Bible.
+To commemorate this experience, Mexicans give gifts on this day and not on Christmas Day.
+So don’t be surprised if your hotel leaves you with a special gift in your room, as this is why.

 Touring historic churches is a great way to learn about Spanish architecture.
 If visiting in mid-January, don’t be surprised if you see animals inside.
 Whereas the Catholic Church in America celebrates the blessing of animals as St. Francis’ Day, Mexico refers to this event as the Feast Day of de San Antonio de Abad.